thompsnm/goSensei/README.md

 # Go Sensei

 This is the source code for the [Go Sensei](https://www.amazon.com/Nathan-Thompson-Go-Sensei/dp/B074DBPH2D/) Alexa Skill.
+It is built using the [Gnu Go](https://www.gnu.org/software/gnugo/) library that has been compiled for the [Amazon Linux AMI](https://aws.amazon.com/amazon-linux-ami/).
+It can be [enabled for your Alexa device](https://www.amazon.com/gp/help/customer/display.html?nodeId=201848700) using the Alexa app on your smartphone.

 ## Roadmap Voting